Updated: December 21, 2022

 1. Hazardous Materials

-There are many common—and possibly surprising—household items that are not safe for transport under any circumstances, says Jose Baluja from Joe’s Moving.
+There are many common—and possibly surprising—household items that are not safe for transport in a moving truck under any circumstances, says Jose Baluja from Joe’s Moving.

 “Most of the items can be found in the garage or among your household cleaning supplies,” he says.
-Check with your movers, but some of the more surprising items to be aware of are:
+Check with your moving company, but some of the more surprising items to be aware of are:

 - Household batteries